-In both pre-clerkship curricular tracks of the first two years of the educational continuum, a student-centered, patient-focused approach integrates basic and clinical science content.
-Both LDB and DPC tracks feature small-group instruction in basic and clinical science labs, including practical components of the doctor-patient relationship and osteopathic manipulative medicine.
-State-of-the art patient simulation encounters allow students to develop and to assess their medical decision making skills in realistic clinical scenarios
+The first two years of the educational continuum consists of a systems-based curriculum that incorporates faculty presentations along with small group discussion-based sessions.
+It utilizes a student-centered, patient-focused approach that integrates basic and clinical science content.
+It features small-group instruction in basic and clinical science labs, including practical components of the doctor-patient relationship and osteopathic manipulative medicine.
+State-of-the art patient simulation encounters allow students to develop and to assess their medical decision making skills in realistic clinical scienceions.